Does Your Estate Plan Include Digital Records?

 - What do you want to happen to your data when you die?
 Social media accounts can all be used to notify friends and family when you have passed.
 Some platforms, like Facebook, allow your account to be turned into a digital “memorial” where friends and family can share cherished memories.
 Leave instructions about whether you want sites to continue or to be updated, especially if they are generating revenue.

 Need legal assistance with your estate planning needs?
-Contact the Law Offices of Kreisher & Gregorowicz today.
+Contact Kreisher Marshall & Associates, LLC today.
 Our experienced Columbia County attorneys can help you ensure that your Will or trust is executed according to your wishes.